 Attending an accredited school is one of the best decisions that a student can make.
 Accreditation is a designation awarded to a school for complying with a set of academic and personal support standards.
 Students who need financial aid, hope to earn certification or licensure as a teacher, and who may want to attend graduate school or transfer credits must attend an online school that is accredited.
 All individuals seeking a teaching credential must attend an education program that is recognized by their state’s board of education.

-To ensure the best possible outcomes for your education program, the online degree program you choose should be accredited by either one of the six primary regional accrediting boards, the Distance Education Training Council, or an accrediting board that specializes in education programs.
-Examples of these programmatic accrediting agencies include the Commission on English Language Program Accreditation (CEA), Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools (MSA-CESS), and the Teacher Education Accreditation Council, which is in the process of becoming part of the Council for the Accreditation of Educator Preparation (CAEP).
+To ensure the best possible outcomes for your education program, the online degree program you choose should be accredited by either one of the six primary regional accrediting boards, the Distance Education Accrediting Commission, or an accrediting board that specializes in education programs.
+Examples of these programmatic accrediting agencies include the Commission on English Language Program Accreditation (CEA), Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools (MSA-CESS), and the Council for the Accreditation of Educator Preparation (CAEP).

 Any school's accreditation status can be checked through the US Department of Education or the Council for Higher Education Accreditation.
 For more information about accreditation, please visit our comprehensive accreditation hub.

 Education graduates who plan to become a teacher or an administrator (e.g., principal or superintendent) in a public school district will need to follow the proper procedure to become licensed before they can begin working.
 Each US state has its own set of licensing or certification requirements, so it's best to check with your particular state before embarking on a path to become an educator or administrator.
 In general though, educators and administrators must earn an accredited degree, have professional experience, and pass at least one competency exam.